 Early Intervention Support and Services

-Everyone who takes part in KARI’s Brighter Futures program is paired with a dedicated family support officer from our Early Intervention team to guide them along the way.
+Everyone who takes part in KARI’s Brighter Futures program is paired with a dedicated family support worker from our Early Intervention team to guide them along the way.
 The program offers ongoing support in the following ways:

 - Support with accessing childcare.